Seán Ó Fearghaíl

-Under Article 15.11 2ƒ of the Constitution, the Ceann Comhairle has and must exercise a casting vote in the case of an equality of votes.
+Under Article 15.11.2° of the Constitution of Ireland, the Ceann Comhairle has and must exercise a casting vote in the case of an equality of votes.
 To assist him in the discharge of his parliamentary duties, the Ceann Comhairle nominates a panel of temporary Chairpersons from the membership of the Dáil.

 The Constitution provides that the Ceann Comhairle shall certify any Bill which, in his opinion, is a Money Bill to be a Money Bill and, subject to certain constitutional safeguards, his certificate is final and conclusive.
 The importance of this procedure lies in the fact that Seanad Éireann can only make recommendations but not amendments to a Money Bill and must pass it within 21 days, instead of 90 days for a non-money Bill.

-The Ceann Comhairle represents Dáil Éireann at international meetings of parliamentarians (Inter Parliamentary Union ), Conferences of Speakers of Parliament, the Council of Europe, the European Parliament, and is the official host to visiting parliamentary delegations.
+The Ceann Comhairle represents Dáil Éireann at international meetings of parliamentarians such as the Inter-Parliamentary Union, conferences of Speakers of Parliaments, the Council of Europe and the European Parliament, and is the official host to visiting parliamentary delegations.

 Under the Electoral Acts, the Ceann Comhairle is ex officio a member of the Appeal Board which is established to decide on any doubt, dispute or question which may arise in connection with the Register of Political Parties.
 The Ceann Comhairle is ex officio a member of the appeal board which is established to hear and decide appeals from decisions of the Seanad Returning Officer under the Seanad Electoral (Panel Members) Act 1947.

 Selection of the Ceann Comhairle of the 33rd Dáil

 Following the general election on 26 February 2016 and before the first sitting of the 32nd Dáil, five valid nominations were received by the Clerk of Dáil Éireann, Mr. Peter Finnegan, and were thus deemed to be candidates for the position of Ceann Comhairle.